The Commonwealth Association of Tax Administrators

 CATA, established in 1978 by a decision of the Commonwealth Finance Ministers, helps member countries through conferences, training programmes, publications and knowledge sharing to develop effective tax administrations that promote sustainable development and good governance.
 Forty-six Commonwealth countries are currently active members of CATA.

-Duncan Onduru, Executive Director
+Duncan Onduru, Executive Director of CATA

 The annual conference